 - Add certainty to graduate recruitment

-The HPTI is simple yet comprehensive.
+The HPTI is a simple yet comprehensive employee potential assessment.
 Through its use, you will benefit from a detailed report into an individual’s potential.
 It reduces the risk of any bias in the assessment, ensuring every staff member is assessed in the same way, plus you will be able to use the results to track progress over time.

 The results of the HPTI can be used to help managers to understand how certain personalities interact with particular job functions or roles.
 This newly-acquired knowledge can then be used to develop strengths and identify any areas for improvement.